Almshouses in E postcode area

 The single storey building contained 12

-almshouses, six of which accommodated elderly widows or single Freemen
+almshouses, six of which accommodated elderly widows or single freemen

 of the Drapers Company and six elderly poor widows nominated by St